 What will the course lead on to?

-A career in science will open a world of opportunities, whether you wish to work in a laboratory, hospital, industry, environmental, research, or forensics.
-The science industry is fast-paced and ever growing, so if you’re looking for a career that could make a huge difference to the problems facing society today, this could be the course for you.
+A career in Science will open up a world of opportunities, whether you wish to work in a laboratory, hospital, industry, environmental, research or forensics.
+Now more than ever we need more scientists, the course has been developed in partnership with employers so that learners will develop the skills they will need in a future career whilst they are in college.
+The Science industry is fast-paced and ever growing, so if you’re looking for a career that could make a huge difference to the problems facing society today, this could be the course for you.

-You can progress on to a range of science related careers, including for example a science technician (medical or industry).
-Alternatively, you could go on to study towards a higher education qualification at college or university.
+You can progress onto a range of science related careers for example a Science Technician (industrial or medical) Alternatively, you could go on to study for a Higher Education qualification at College or University.

 This course will prepare you to take higher education courses (degree / HND) within or related to:

 Are there any links with industry and university?

 Our team of dedicated tutors work with countless local industries to broaden our students’ perspectives.
 Science is expanding and we currently have students from companies including Astra Zeneca and Manchester University with more companies joining us shortly..
 In order to enhance your employability or university prospects upon leaving the course, you will complete one week’s work experience for every year of your course.
 Previous students have gained exciting opportunities, for example at NHS Pathology, Biochemists, Robotics labs, Undertakers, United Utilities labs and PQ Corporation.
 Students have even been offered full time roles following their placements as an alternative to university.